redbear/STM32-Arduino/README.md

 1. Connect the Duo to your PC via the USB port.

-2. Continue with the page for the instructions:
+2. Continue with [this page](https://github.com/redbear/STM32-Arduino/tree/master/firmware) for the instructions:

 	https://github.com/redbear/STM32-Arduino/tree/master/firmware